mjmlab/pyinseq/README.md

 default-config-pyinseq.yaml
 ```

-### Rerun of Pyinseq
+> Make sure that all file paths in the configuration are correct

+### Rerunning pyinseq

-Once you have the configuration file, you can easily rerun the workflow by providing its path to the parameter `-c`.
-As an example, say that you just finished a pyinseq run and it completed the following steps:
+Once you have the configuration file, you can easily rerun the workflow by providing
+its path to the parameter `-c`.
+As an example, say that you just finished a pyinseq run,
+which completed the following jobs:

 ```bash
 $ pyinseq -i input/example01.fastq -s input/example01.txt -g input/ES114v2.gb -e demo-run -d 0.9